Burst-Statistics/burst-statistics/readme.txt

 Yes.
 Burst Statistics is 100% free with no tracking limits.
 Pro is optional for users who need advanced features like UTM tracking, revenue attribution, geographic data or reporting.
 That's how we can keep Burst Statistics Free for most users.

 = Where is the data stored? =
 All statistics are stored in your own WordPress database.
 Unlike Google Analytics or cloud-based tools, we have zero access to your data.
-It never leaves your server without your permission.
+Your data never leaves your server, unless you manually opt in to share anonymous usage insights with us.

 = Is Burst a good Google Analytics alternative? =
 Yes.
 If you find GA4 too complex or are concerned about sending visitor data to Google, Burst is the perfect replacement.
 You get the statistics you actually need - visitors, referrers, top pages, conversions - without the overwhelm.